 The very first time you appear before a judge or magistrate, they set your bond conditions and then determine what you have to do while the case is pending.
 Whether or not you’re supervised by an actual worker through pretrial services is up to the judge.
 A lot of times the judge won’t require that and other times they will.
 That’s one reason why long before somebody goes on probation, they want to make sure that they are putting their best foot forward even at the time of arraignment because those bond conditions can substantially affect your freedom during the pendency of your case.

 Can Probation Ever Save Someone From Getting a Conviction on their Record?

-Yes, there are certain deals that we make sometimes for example for people who are under the age of 25 or have a first offense drug case or in some situations we can negotiate what’s called a deferred sentence where the charge will be reduced or dropped after a successfully complete probation.
+Yes, there are certain deals that we make sometimes for example for people who are under the age of 25 or have a first offense drug case, or in some situations, we can negotiate what’s called a deferred sentence where the charge will be reduced or dropped after a successfully completed probation.

 For more information on Probation Process In Michigan, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (248) 451-2200 today.
+Contact us today and get the information and legal answers you seek by calling (248) 451-2200.